An Ad Hominem Argument Against GDPcreated: ; modified:

 BEA’s site lists 44 people in the Research at BEA section.
 Listed, to be precise.
 The page was removed after the BEA’s site redesign in mid-August 2018.
 Looking at the profiles, we can see that BEA hires quite a few Economics PhDs, and for 27 people we can see the universities that granted their PhDs:

-The median researcher at BEA got their Economics PhD at University of Texas-Austin (rank 69) and if BEA Research was an Economics Department, nobody would take it seriously.
+The median researcher at BEA got their Economics PhD at University of Texas-Austin (rank 69).
 You can look at the full data I used in the appendix.

 But BEA is not primarily a research institution and maybe looking at its researchers is not totally fair.
 So, let’s look at Economists at BEA.